 This Arroz Chino Recipe will take you step by step through making a quick, easy and very delicious Cuban fried rice.

-Arroz Oriental is the marriage of two beautiful cultures – Cuban and Chinese.
-It’s filled with diced ham, bacon and the veggies all married together making something so comforting.
-There’s an unexpected ingredient that helps take it to another level by giving the rice so much color and flavor.
-It’s onion soup.
-The richness from the onion soup gives the rice an unmistakable taste.
+Arroz Chino or Oriental is the marriage of two beautiful cultures – Cuban and Chinese.
+It’s fried rice loaded with diced ham, bacon and the veggies all married together making something so comforting.

 Although it may seem out of place, fried rice fits right into our traditional Cuban dishes.
 Chinese influence has been prominent in Cuba for more than a century.
-Chinese men were brought to the island to work in the sugarcane and tobacco fields.
+In the late 19th century, Chinese men were brought to the island to work in the sugarcane and tobacco fields.
 Like so many immigrants, they brought their culture and delicious dishes along with their work ethic.

 El Barrio Chino, Havana’s Chinatown, was established by the early 1800’s with restaurants, shops and Chinese businesses.
 Arroz Oriental, lo mein and miso soup all left their mark on Cuban cooking.